Application Systems

 ERAS (Electronic Residency Application Service)

-• Used By: All specialties except for obstetrics & gynecology, ophthalmology, and military positions.
-Civilian only
+• Used By: All specialties except for Obstetrics & Gynecology, Emergency Medicine (and EM-combo programs), and Ophthalmology.
+Civilian residency programs only.

 • System Opens: June, prior to 4th year.
 Tokens required for access